 To make workflows fast and flexible, it’s essential to radically reduce their reliance on human input.
 Whether it’s an AM engineer, a dental lab technician or a robot programmer, staff are still an indispensable element in a lot of manufacturing operations.
 Yet these skilled and hard-to-find professionals often have to perform repetitive, non-value-adding tasks that should be automated in a manufacturing workflow.

-Similarly, dental labs can now autonomously print thousands of parts a day, as we automatically recognize part categories and surface features to orient the part, generate support structures, nest the parts and generate instructions for the 3D printing and CNC milling.
+A Manufacturing OS uses artificial intelligence (AI) to automate different steps in manufacturing.
+For example, dental labs can autonomously print thousands of implants a day because Oqton's Manufacturing OS automatically recognizes part categories and surface features to orient the part, generates support structures, nests the parts and generates instructions for the 3D printing and CNC milling.

 Having the right information at the right time is essential if you want to rapidly adapt production workflows.
 Usual industrial internet of things (IIoT) platforms go a long way to achieving this, with sensors, instruments, and other devices connected to dashboards showing a machine's performance.
 In theory, having this information at our fingertips should help us increase productivity and efficiency.
 In reality, a few crucial elements are missing.